-Homework
+Homework Blended Learning

-Homework is an important part of the learning process and supports and reinforces the work done during the day at school.
-We view homework as an opportunity to strengthen home - school links and to involve you in your child's learning.
+Homework is an important part of the learning process and supports, reinforces and blends with the work done during the day at school.
+We view homework as an opportunity to strengthen home-school links and to involve you in your child's learning.
 A child's success in learning will always be enhanced by the co-operation of parents and teachers in achieving shared goals.
-We set two learning log tasks and a problem solving activity every half term.
-Homework tasks are often based on the topics that the classes are working on and therefore act as an excellent link with home.
-Homework tasks often foster the skills of research and independent enquiry, as well as thinking and creative skills.